LeMurphant/stampy-text-extractor/README.md

 # stampy-text-extractor

-A script to download all text from aisafety.info.
-Also includes a search tool.
+A tool to download all text from aisafety.info.
+Also includes a search tool that supports regular expressions.

+To get the password to the database, you can ask on [Rob Miles' Discord](https://discord.gg/4jFYvn5D)

 Set the password in your environment variable.

-export STAMPY_PASSWORD='thepassword'

-If you don't know the password, go ask on Discord
+`export STAMPY_PASSWORD='thepassword'`

-Usage: stampy-text-extractor.py --help
+Usage:

+`stampy-text-extractor.py --help`